 Individuals attending Private School, Church School, or Private Tutoring Program

-The test costs $30 for each subject area, or a total of $120.
+The test costs $30 for each subject area or a total of $120.
 Retests are available for $10 per section for the first 2 times.
 After three (3) total tries, the price resets to $30 per section.
 Examinees may schedule tests separately and only take the subjects they are prepared for.

-Examinees can test in the same subject three (3) times without a wait period.
+Examinees can test in the same subject three (3) times without a waiting period.
 After the 3rd attempt, the examinee must wait 60 days before testing in that same subject.
 The first two retests will be $10 if the retests occur within one year.
 An examinee must make a minimum score of 145 on each part of the test in order to pass.
 Candidates who are unsuccessful at passing all four parts only have to retest on the parts that do not meet the minimum score requirements.

 GED testing centers are located throughout Alabama, with two centers in our area at Northeast Alabama Community College and Snead State Community College.
 Prospective GED examinees can phone Northeast at 256-638-2957 or 256-228-0021 or Snead at 256-840-4151 for scheduling/testing information.
 Applicants must register and pay online prior to testing.
 However, the test cannot be taken anywhere other than an approved testing facility.